Immediate notice to vacate

 If the rental provider gives a notice to vacate for the property to be demolished, used as a business or sold, and those things do not happen, they are not allowed to rent the property out again for 6 months unless they have permission from VCAT [section 91ZZH].

 60-day notice to vacate – mortgagee

-A mortgagee can give a 60-day notice to vacate if they have a mortgage (home loan) over the property, the mortgage was entered into before the lease started, and they become entitled to possession of the property – for example, the rental provider has defaulted on their loan [section 91ZZK].
+A mortgagee can give a 60-day notice to vacate if they have a mortgage (home loan) over the property, the mortgage was entered into before the rental agreement started, and they become entitled to possession of the property – for example, the rental provider has defaulted on their loan [section 91ZZK].